edgars-supe/beets-usertag/README.md

 beet cleartags [-a] <query>
 ```

+This command removes all tags on items/albums that match the given query.

 | Flag                      | Description                                                                                             |
 |---------------------------|---------------------------------------------------------------------------------------------------------|
 | `-a`, `--album`           | (Optional) Whether the query should match albums instead of tracks.
 Tracks will not be changed.         |